Ethics Committee

 According to the G-GenResReqs and MWI-6, COMREC and NHSRC-approved samples can be stored for a maximum of five (5) years during which time all tests/analyses approved for that particular study should be concluded.
 MWI-6 further states that if the sample is to be used beyond five (5) years, an updated authorization must be provided, which will last another five (5) years before it can be renewed.
 Per G-BioSampCompense, while samples are primarily allowed to be stored as long as they are needed for the initial study, leftover samples are also permitted to be stored as long as needed for a research endeavor.
 See G-BioSampCompense for additional details regarding EC approval requirements.

 As per the G-GenResReqs, the G-StorExptSpecimens, and the G-NHSRC, a clear explanation and justification for the collection and import/export of specimens must be provided.
-The investigator(s) are responsible for clarifying to the participant and his/her legal representative(s) how the sample is to be used, and how the research results might affect their interests.
+The investigator(s) are responsible for clarifying to the participant and the legal representative(s) how the sample is to be used, and how the research results might affect their interests.
 MWI-60 also recommends that the clinical trial protocol submitted to the Pharmacy and Medicines Regulatory Authority (PMRA) include plans for collection, laboratory evaluation, and storage of specimens for genetic or molecular analysis in the current trial and for future use in ancillary studies, if applicable.

 The G-StorExptSpecimens states that consent must also be obtained for sample storage and potential future use.